-One of the most famous ancient Roman statues — Laocoon and his sons were first unearthed in Rome in 1506 and moved to the Vatican, where it still stands today.
+One of the most famous ancient Roman statues — Laocoon and his Sons was first unearthed in Rome in 1506 and moved to the Vatican, where it still stands today.

-One of the most outstanding works in all of art history, Michelangelo’s David.
+One of the most outstanding works in all of art history, is Michelangelo’s David.

 There are countless other famous sculptures too, like Antoniou Canova, etc.

 Popular Stone Sculpture Artists

 Outside of the artists who created the works above, here are other popular stone sculpture artists to check out for inspiration.

 Emily Young FRBS (born 1951) is a sculptor.
 She was born in London to a family of artists.